-A grade of C (2.0) or better must be received in each course required for the major (a C - does not count).
+A grade of C (2.0) or better must be received in each course required for the major (a C- does not count).

-The Department of Economics accepts only two 300- to 400-level courses from the business minor towards Area III.
+The Department of Economics accepts only two 300 to 400 level courses from the business minor toward Area III of the School of Liberal Arts distribution requirements.